Holiday Blues and How to Handle Them without Stress

 Focus on things that matter.
 Give as much love and attention as you want to those you care for the most but don’t forget yourself.
 Only if you are truly happy and comfortable in your own skin can you continue to be the loving parent, child, friend and companion that you always aim to be.
 Oh, and of course – Happy Holidays!

-Holistic Therapist, Intuitive Counselor, Psychic Reader in Margate, Coral Springs, FL 33063
+Holistic Therapist, Intuitive Counselor, Psychic Reader in West Palm Beach, FL

 Life-coach, Master Tarot Teacher, Certified Theta-Healing® Practitioner, Certified & Licensed Counselor